Makena-Wambui/alx-higher_level_programming/0x0A-python-inheritance/README.md

 3. Write a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.
 Prototype: def is_kind_of_class(obj, a_class):
 You are not allowed to import any module

+4. Only sub class of
+Write a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.
+Prototype: def inherits_from(obj, a_class):
+You are not allowed to import any module